-How is SSL Handshake Error Fixed?
+How to Fix SSL Handshake Error?

+There are multiple ways through which we can fix SSL handshake failure.
 The remedies for the error are often based on the error's cause.

 1. Invalid certificate

-The SSL handshake failure will occur if you have an expired, invalid or incomplete certificate.
-Issues on an SSL certificate will impede the completion of a handshake causing the error.
+The SSL handshake failure will occur if you have an expired, invalid or incomplete certificate, issues on an SSL certificate will impede the completion of a handshake causing the error.
 Some of the certificate issues to look out for include the wrong hostname, the certificate having passed its expiration date, and not being installed correctly.

 It is essential to check and ensure that the SSL certificate is renewed and installed correctly.
 The hostname used in the URL must match the hostname on the certificate.
-You can also use SSL checker tools to check if the certificate is correct and installation has been done properly.
+You can also use SSL checker tools to check if the certificate is correct and if the installation has been done properly.